jsnowacki/xppy/README.txt

 XPPy is a Python interface for Bard Ermentrout's XPP.
-XPPy was inspired by a similar XPP-Matlab interface by Rob Clawley.
+XPPy was inspired by a similar XPP-Matlab interface by Rob Clewley.

 The main feature is ability to parse and change XPP's ode and set files, and run a simulation using XPP.
-The package contains some data wrapping classes that aid working with the data files produced by XPP (timetraces, allinfo and bifurcation files files).
+The package contains some data wrapping classes that aid working with data files produced by XPP (timetraces, allinfo and bifurcation files files).
 In addition, it contains additional plotting tools for matplotlib.